 Sony A7R II versus Nikon D7500

-The side-by-side display below illustrates the physical size and weight of the Sony A7R II and the Nikon D7500.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7R II – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony A7R II and the Nikon D7500 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (16 percent) than the Sony A7R II.
 Moreover, the D7500 is markedly heavier (15 percent) than the A7R II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.